How to Install Modsecurity 2, OWASP CRS with Apache on Ubuntu 22.04 or 20.04

 The most common issue is forgetting to change DetectionOnly to On, as discussed earlier in the tutorial.

-How to Fix False Positives & Custom Rules Exclusion with Modsecurity 2 and OWASP CRS on Ubuntu 22.04 or 20.04
+Fix False Positives & Custom Rules Exclusion

 Dealing with false positives can be an ongoing process, but the protection offered by ModSecurity and OWASP CRS is well worth the effort.
 First, it’s best to keep the paranoia level low to minimize the number of false positives.